Disrupt Aging: Oh, What a Night

-For this modern-day salon, April Reign, creator of #OscarsSoWhite, along with Karen Chong from AARP, led our discussion around how we can use media and entertainment to disrupt the myths and stereotypes that we face as women — and how we can collaborate across age groups to create positive change in Hollywood, social media and our everyday lives.
+For this modern-day salon, April Reign, creator of #OscarsSoWhite, along with Karen Chong from AARP, led our “disrupt aging” discussion about how we can use media and entertainment to disrupt the myths and stereotypes that we face as women — and how we can collaborate across age groups to create positive change in Hollywood, social media and our everyday lives.

 The wine and food flowed throughout the three-hour experience, but the tastiest dish of all was the conversation we had at the table.

-As I sat there among this group of extraordinary women who came from ordinary beginnings, I was so honored and couldn’t help but think of Maya Angelou’s powerful poem “Phenomenal Woman” and the refrain:
+As I sat there among this group of extraordinary women who came from ordinary beginnings, I couldn’t help but think of Maya Angelou’s powerful poem “Phenomenal Woman” and the refrain: